History of Andre Agassi in Timeline

 2002: Joins Tennis Channel and Partners with Michael Mina

-In 2002, Andre Agassi joined the Tennis Channel and partnered with chef Michael Mina to start Mina Group Inc.
+In 2002, Andre Agassi joined the Tennis Channel and partnered with chef Michael Mina to start Mina Group Inc., opening 18 concept restaurants.

-2002: Sampras Defeats Agassi at US Open Final
+2002: Sampras defeats Agassi in US Open Final

-In 2002, Pete Sampras defeated Andre Agassi in four sets at the US Open final.
-Sampras defeated Tommy Haas and Andy Roddick en route to the final, while Agassi defeated Lleyton Hewitt.
-This match was the final ATP tour singles match of Sampras's career.
+In 2002, Pete Sampras defeated Andre Agassi in four sets in the US Open final.
+This was their third meeting in a US Open final, and the final ATP tour singles match of Sampras's career.
+En route to the final, Sampras defeated Tommy Haas and Andy Roddick, while Agassi defeated Lleyton Hewitt.

-In 2009, in Macau Agassi and Sampras met for the first time on court since the 2002 US Open final.
+In 2009, Agassi and Sampras met for the first time since the 2002 US Open final.

-On April 28, 2003, Agassi recaptured the No. 1 ranking to become the oldest top-ranked male player since the ATP rankings began, at 33 years and 13 days.
+On April 28, 2003, Andre Agassi became the oldest top-ranked male player since the ATP rankings began, at 33 years and 13 days old.
+The record was later surpassed by Roger Federer in 2018.

 May 12, 2003: Lleyton Hewitt Takes Back No. 1 Ranking